Economic impact of the COVID-19 pandemic: Economic recovery programmes

 The Pandemic Emergency Purchase Programme (PEPP) was a monetary policy initiative launched by the European Central Bank (ECB) in March 2020 to mitigate the economic impact of the COVID-19 pandemic.
-Its primary goals were to maintain price stability, ensure favorable financing conditions across the eurozone, and safeguard the transmission of monetary policy during a period of severe economic disruption.
+Its primary goals were to maintain price stability, ensure favourable financing conditions across the eurozone, and safeguard the transmission of monetary policy during a period of severe economic disruption.
 The PEPP allowed the ECB to purchase private and public sector securities flexibly, complementing existing asset purchase programs while addressing the unique challenges posed by the pandemic.
 The high ability for flexibility in the design of the program is noted as a strategy to keep up with the shifting economic dynamics caused by the global pandemic.

 Implementation

 The PEPP began with a fund of €750 billion similar to the Next Generation EU fund.The Governing Council decided to increase the initial €750 billion envelope for the PEPP by €600 billion on 4 June 2020 and by €500 billion on 10 December 2020, to a new total of €1.85 trillion.
 A total allocation of €1.85 trillion was dedicated to asset purchases under the program, over its duration of two years.
 Pandemic emergency purchase programme (PEPP).
 Pandemic emergency purchase programme (PEPP).
 Notably, the ECB was permitted to deviate from its traditional capital key rule, which ties purchases to member states' GDP and population, allowing more flexibility in responding to crisis conditions.
 The program included purchases of government bonds, corporate bonds, and securities issued by European institutions.
 Purchases first began in March 2020.